lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 A model role is a part of the inspection process that is associated with a AI model.
 A single inspection might consist of multiple model roles: an anomaly detector and an object detector.
 Model roles are defined in GoFactory and are associated with a pipeline in the pipeline_def.json using the **model_roles** key.
 The key's value must be a list of strings.

 ### Loading Models
 Models are loaded through the model manager and selected using the model management page of the GadgetApp.
 Models are either `static` or from GoFactory.
 GoFactory models are generated by GoFactory and downloaded by the model manager. `Static` models are defined and stored locally.
-Static artifacts should be stored in the static_models directory and should be configured in the static models `manifest.json`.
+Static artifacts should be stored in the `../static_models` directory and should be configured in the static models `manifest.json`.
 More information on static models can be found [here](../static_models/README.md)

 On load, the `models` dictionary is passed to the pipeline class load method.
 The dictionary contains the selected model for each model role.
 The dictionary is structured like this: